The New Cryptocurrency Tax Bill: If it ain’t ‘broker,’ don’t fix it!

 A cryptocurrency is a secure form of virtual currency.
 A virtual currency is a digital representation of value that is neither issued by a central bank nor attached to a fiat currency.
 This can take many commonplace forms, from frequent flyer miles to gold in your favorite online videogame.
 But whereas these forms of virtual currency exist in closed or limited-use systems, cryptocurrency is distinct in that it can be converted into legal tender based on its determinable market value, thus enabling it to be used as a de facto substitute for these more traditional, recognized currencies.

 Cryptocurrency has been a mainstay in the financial news pages for a number of years now, primarily for two reasons: 1) the potential of the technology to disrupt established markets with its inherent qualities, in particular its anonymity, rapidity, and lack of geography; 2) the technology’s headline-grabbing potential to create overnight millionaires.
 The first and most well-known cryptocurrency, Bitcoin, has increased in value from just a few dollars to almost $50,000 in less than a decade.
-Recent years have additionally seen the rise to prominence of many other cryptocurrencies such as Ethereum, Litecoin and Dogecoin, each of which has their own characteristics and features
+Recent years have additionally seen the rise to prominence of many other cryptocurrencies such as Ethereum, Litecoin and Dogecoin, each of which has its own characteristics and features.

 Currently, IRS guidance considers cryptocurrency as analogous to property rather than traditional fiat currency.
 This means that it is taxable as a sale or exchange of property and potentially subject to capital gains tax where held as a capital asset.
 Even the act of generating the coins in the first place is subject to tax.
 Mining cryptocurrency is considered to be a business activity, and the generation of coins must be recognised as income equal to the fair market value of the amount generated.
 In addition, if this activity is not undertaken as an employee in a business, it may be subject to self-employment tax.